davidxk/Algorithm-Implementations/shortest_path/README.md

 * Goal test
 * Path cost

-A solution to a problem is an action sequence that leads from the initial state to a goal state.
+A solution to a problem is an action sequence (a plan) that leads from the initial state to a goal state.
 Solution quality is measured by the path *cost function*, and an OPTIMAL SOLUTION has the lowest path cost among all solutions.

 * Completeness: Is the algorithm guaranteed to find a solution when there is one?
 * Optimality: Does the strategy find the optimal solution, as defined above?